-1. Snow Removal
+1. Snow removal

 Snow removal is preferred to de-icing with chemicals.
+Restricting pathways and allowing snow to melt is also a practical option.

-2. Selecting Deicers
+2. Selecting deicers

 Select deicers and anti-icers that result in the least adverse environmental impact.
 Apply only as needed using minimum quantities.
+Sand is the primary product used on campus.